-Up to £50,000 - Signature by any one of the following: Head of Service or authorised representative; Head of Democracy & Governance; Managing Director; Chief Finance Officer.
+Up to £50,000 - Signature by any one of the following: Head of Service or authorised representative; Head of Democracy & Governance; Managing Director; Director of Finance.

-Above £50,000 (Excluding Sealing) Signature by any two of the following: Head of Service; Head of Democracy & Governance; Managing Director; Chief Finance Officer.
+Above £50,000 (Excluding Sealing) Signature by any two of the following: Head of Service; Head of Democracy & Governance; Managing Director; Director of Finance.